 This country tune is an amusing modern love song.
 It talks about a man who had a hard time getting over his previous lover who hurt him like a “Hurricane”.

-He tries his best to move on and when he eventually does, or so he believes, she appears and wrecks him all over again.
-The song tackles the reality of getting over an ex especially when they keep showing up.
+He tries really hard to move on, but just when he thinks he has, she comes back and messes things up all over again.
+The song is about the struggle of getting over an ex, especially when they keep coming back.

 3. “Hurricane Eye” by Paul Simon